DavidSpickett/RustChip8/asm_example/README.md

 Some limitations encountered when writing this example:
 * Defining constants would be useful, or labelling registers
-* Unused labels are accepted without warning
-* Duplicate labels are accepted without warning (I had two 'wait_timer's at one point)
 * A specific breakpoint instr would be nice, though you can at least trace by inserting invalid opcodes with .word